miroslaw-steblik/gcp-api-workflow/README.md

+# Streamlit Fantasy Football League

+The data is stored in Google Cloud Platform (GCP), and we use GCP's Cloud Functions for running the code that collects and processes the data.
+The processed data is then uploaded to BigQuery, from where it is fetched and displayed on the Streamlit dashboard.

-# Loading API Data into Google BigQuery with Cloud Functions and Scheduler
+## Loading API Data into Google BigQuery with Cloud Functions and Scheduler

 Workflow and Google Cloud functions we’ll be using:
 ![Architecture Diagram](./resources/flow.png)

 ## Prerequisites

 Google Cloud Project with neccessary IAM permissions.